mendix/docs/content/refguide/import-mappings.md

 {{% alert type="info" %}}

-The feature 'Decide this at the place where the mapping gets used' was introduced in version 7.17.0
+The feature **Decide this at the place where the mapping gets used** was introduced in version 7.17.0

 {{% /alert %}}